Citizen Science – Gathering Data, Increasing Engagement

 Fee: $25 includes lunch

-Keynote Speaker: Mary Ellen Hannibal, award-winning author of Citizen Science: Searching for Heroes and Hope in an Age of Extinction
+Keynote Speaker: Mary Ellen Hannibal, award-winning author of Citizen Scientist: Searching for Heroes and Hope in an Age of Extinction

 Citizen science empowers members of the public to collect valuable information about the natural world in collaboration with scientists; however, this isn’t just about the data.
 Citizen science provides enriching and educational experiences for its participants.
 It can deepen community engagement with your organization and your mission, inspiring participants to learn and take action around environmental issues.